greenw13636/Contribute-To-This-Project/README.md

 ## Introduction

-This is a tutorial to help first-time contributors to participate in a simple and easy project.
+This is a tutorial/walk through to help first-time contributors to participate in a simple and easy project.

 ### Objectives